mikechen66/C-Program-Language/C-Standard-Library/C-Standard-Library-v1/README.md

 ## Examples

-Some of the subdirectories including the file of float including the practical examples enquires.c and paranoia.c.
+Some of the subdirectories including the file of float including the practical examples such as enquires.c and paranoia.c.
 Each of programs has more than 1000 lines of code.
-It is useful for a further learning and understanding of C languages.
+It is quite useful for a further learning and understanding of C languages.